mrmod/magicland/README.md

 * Clone begins
 * A list of ports unused on the machine IP is consulted and the first free is selected
 * A docker Aspen container is stood up in 0.1 CPU slice and 128 MB memory
-* The container is started with an entrypoint of `magicland.init`
+* The container is started with an entrypoint of `node /app/magicland.serviceName.js`
-* Magicland init has an overlay of `/App` with the cloned repo
+* Magicland init has an overlay of `/app` with the cloned repo
 * Magicland init does `yarn install` if `package.json` is present
 * Magicland init then executes `node magicland.js`
 * An ExpressJS instance is drawn with a single route with `index.js.handle` as the handler